mozilla/bedrock/docs/contribute.rst

 Once your code has been positively reviewed, it will be deployed shortly after.
-So if you want feedback on your code but it's not ready to be deployed, you should note it in the pull request.
+So if you want feedback on your code but it's not ready to be deployed, you should note it in the pull request, or use a `Draft PR`_.
+Also make use of an appropriate label, such as ``Do Not Merge``.

 Squashing your commits
 ----------------------